Zn10plays/PJS/README.md

 # PJS
-A discord bot for PrismarineJS0
+A discord bot for PrismarineJS